 - Tax consequences

-- The nature, amount, and length of pendente lite support paid, if any.
+- The nature, amount, and length of pendente lite support paid while the divorce is pending, if any.

 - Any other factors which the court may deem relevant.